toastdriven/definite/docs/usage/tutorial.rst

 Tutorial
 ========

-`definitely` lets you create small finite state machines.
+`definite` lets you create small finite state machines.
 These are great for tracking state, as well as triggering transition behavior when the states change.